Takicegek/Interpeer/whitepaper.md

 ### 6.7 vote-chain
 Most of the Interpeer network systems work more like [bitTorrent](http://www.bittorrent.com); that not all of the peers are doing the same thing, jobs are run on small groups of peers.
 But certain data needs to be agreed by the network as a whole which is where the vote-chain is used.

-An interesting difference from [Bitcoin](http://www.bitcoin.org) is that all the data doesn't need to be stored on the blockchain directly, only a proof of the data accuracy.
+An interesting difference from [Bitcoin](http://www.bitcoin.org) is that all the data doesn't need to be stored on the block-chain directly, only a proof of the data accuracy.

-Differences with Bitcoin blockchain:
+Differences with Bitcoin block-chain:
 - There will be no data stored on the vote-chain.
 Instead for each set of data it will have: a hash of the data, a hash of the list of peers and their signatures that verify it.
 - the root-group will sign each new block and state the peers that are in the next root-group that can sign the next block.